 John R. Brooks

-James S. Carpentier Visiting Assistant Professor of Law (Fall 2014)
+James S. Carpentier Visiting Associate Professor of Law (Fall 2014)

 Areas of teaching and researchEducation